leenathomas01/Research-index/README.md

 > **Scope Note:** Some entries are public; others are private or ongoing.
 Inclusion does not imply deployment readiness.

+### How to Read This Index

+These repositories sit at the intersection of architectural reasoning, documentation practice, and experimental prototyping.
+Many are written less like traditional software projects and more like structured technical notebooks - where failure analysis, governance decisions, and systems thinking are documented alongside (and sometimes instead of) code.

+They are best approached as reference material for **how complex systems are reasoned about,** rather than as deployable implementations.

 ---

 ### Status Legend